apple1417/OpenHotfixLoader/readme.md

 These commands consist of five comma seperated fields: the command, the header, the image url, the article url, and the body.
 You only have to specify the fields you're using, no need for trailing commas if you only have a header.
-If you want to include a comma in the header or image url, use csv escaping - quote it, and use double quotes to insert a literal quote.
+If you want to include a comma in the header or urls, use csv escaping - quote it, and use double quotes to insert a literal quote.
+The body text is always taken literally (if it exists), no need to escape it.

 ```
 InjectNewsItem,"Header, which contains a comma and a pair of ""quotes""",https://url.to/image.png